Power Plugs In Turkey: Power Travel Adapter & Voltage In Turkey

 • A travel adapter and surge protector are recommended for using your devices in Turkey

-Understanding Electrical Systems In Turkey
+Understanding Electricity Systems & Sockets In Turkey

 A white power plug on a green wall in Turkey